Rare Old Map of the Indian Ocean by Du Val, 1665: East Indies, Dutch Voyages, Early Australia

 For something truly unique, this map is also available in "Unique 3D", our trademarked process that dramatically transforms the map so that it has a wonderful sense of depth.
 We combine the original map with detailed topography and elevation data, so that mountains and the terrain really "pop".
 For more info and examples of 3D maps, check my Unique 3D page.

-Read my full delivery and local production guide
+Read our full delivery and local production guide

 My standard frame is a gallery style black ash hardwood frame.
 It is simple and quite modern looking.
 My standard frame is around 20mm (0.8in) wide.